GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

 ## Import a module component

+To use the variables, classes, interfaces, and functions declared in a module, use the `import` statement.
+The `import` statement can take several forms depending on your objectives:

+- To import a single component from a module, use `import { <component name> } from '<module name>'`.
+- To import several components from a module, use `import { <component name, component name, ...> } from '<module name>'`.
+- To import all components from a module, use `import * from '<module name>'`.
+- To import one or more components and assign an alias to the imported component(s), use `import { <component name, component name, ...> } as <alias name> from '<module name>'`.

 In next part of the exercise, you'll import components from each of the two modules into a new module.

 1. Create a new file called **Main.ts**.
-This file contains the main code of the application, including the `import` statements.
+This file will contain the main code of the application, including the `import` statements.
-2. Import the `returnGreeting` function from **Greetings_module.ts** using the `import` keyword.
+1. Import the `returnGreeting` function from **Greetings_module.ts** using the `import` keyword.
 The first statement below imports a single function.
 If **Greetings_module.ts** had contained multiple components, you could import the entire module into a single variable (for example, `allGreetingFunctions`), as shown in the second statement.
 You can then use the variable to access the module exports.

     ```typescript
     import { returnGreeting } from './Greetings_module.js';         // imports a single function in the module